For More Information Contact:

-The Cuyahoga County Board of Health has been the administering agency of Teen Pregnancy Prevention Programs since 1997.
+The Cuyahoga County Board of Health has administered Teen Pregnancy Prevention Programs since 1997.
 In partnership with school districts and community-based agencies, the initiative focuses on providing comprehensive, evidence-based sexual health education to youth throughout Cuyahoga County.

-“216Teens“ is the Cuyahoga County Board of Health’s program to prevent teen pregnancy and the spread of STDs among youth throughout our county.
-216Teens is designed to educate and motivate teenagers (14 to 19 year olds) about safer sexual behaviors and to increase their use of trusted local health services and resources.
+“216Teens“ is the Cuyahoga County Board of Health’s campaign to prevent teen pregnancy and the spread of STDs among youth throughout our county.
+216Teens is designed to educate and motivate teenagers to delay sex, learn about safer sexual behaviors and to increase their use of trusted local health services and resources.
 Funding for this project and campaign was made possible by the U.S. Department of Health and Human Services’ Office of Adolescent Health.

 We provide medically accurate content and evidence based sexual health curriculum.
 We aim to present information in a way that is teen-friendly and engaging.
-We work with teen advisors to help shape our content in order to stay current and innovative.
+We work with teen advisers to help shape our content in order to stay current and innovative.